Ebro Delta - Delta del Ebre Natural Park

 Bird santuary near Barcelona

 Even in a dry summer, the river Ebre has enough water to flood the endless kilometres of rice fields that fill delta area.
-The area is only 2 hours from Barcelona, but it has a very remote and exotic feel, almost far eastern, with the Els Ports hills in the background (they were once the coast of this area) and rice fields as far as the eye can see.
+The Ebro delta is only 2 hours from Barcelona, but it has a very remote and exotic feel, almost far eastern, with the Els Ports hills in the background (which were once on the coast of this area) and rice fields as far as the eye can see.

 In the summer you can drive or bike to the beaches including the lovely Trabucador beach, which is a long thin strip of beach with water on both sides.
 With an extensive shallow lagoon on one side of the 5 km long Trabucador beach and the Mediterranean Sea on the other, this is a mecca for kitesurfers all year round.
 In the summer you can swim in the lagoon or sea and rent watersports equipment like stand-up paddle surf board.